 According to The Knot, couples spend an average of $4,600 on a honeymoon.
 And now more than ever, newlyweds look to plan honeymoons in unique locations that offer unconventional activities.
-Think long walks on the beach, world-class diving or snorkeling, touring Mayan ruins, spelunking, and even touring ancient Maya cities.
+Think of long walks on the beach, world-class diving or snorkeling, touring Mayan ruins, spelunking, and even touring ancient Maya cities.
 Just a 2-hour flight away from Miami, Belize is also the only English-speaking country in Central America—less time translating means more time together.
 In Belize, romanticism beckons from eco-lodges in the jungle to private island resorts, with something for every budget.
 And because it’s an easy (mental) conversion when it’s US$1 to BZ$2, you’re almost getting twice as much bang for your buck.
 How far could $5k go in a far-flung destination like Bali, Maldives, Paris, or even Hawaii?
 Here’s why Belize won’t break your honeymoon budget, while never sacrificing anything in experiences along the way.

 Central America’s Sweetheart